brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 We basically cannot make this as an interface.
 One problem is that we really don't want to make any two input iterators equality comparable to each other, regardless of what they iterate.
 But the even bigger problem is: what would `operator*` return here?
 There is no useful type we can put there that satisfies all input_iterators - we might want to return `int&` for some iterators, `std::string const&` for others, `double*` for others, etc.

 What this example demonstrates is that `InputIterator` is a parameterized interface.
-And with virtual functions, the only we can provide those parameters is by adding template parameters.
+And with virtual functions, the only way we can provide those parameters is by adding template parameters.
 We take our interface and turn it into an interface template:

 ```cpp
 template <typename R,